RunOnFlux/FluxInfoWP/infoforflux/readme.txt

 == Installation ==

-1. Upload 'fluxinfo' to the '/wp-content/plugins/' directory.
+1. Upload 'infoforflux.zip' to the '/wp-content/plugins/' directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Customise plugin settings in WordPress admin at Settings > FluxInfo
+3. Customise plugin settings in WordPress admin at Settings > infoforflux

 == Changelog ==